 Hunting for treasure-is one of our favorite things to do around the Blind Pig house.
-You can see some of our past finds here and here (just click on the word here).
-Late July-is not the best time to look for relics from the past-it's too hot, too grown up, and too snakey.
+Late July-is not the best time to look for relics from the past-it’s too hot, too grown up, and too snakey.

 A few weeks ago, the Three Indian Princesses went along with Mandolin Man to hunt for fishing bait.
 I thought about going along-but after thinking of the sticky heat-I declined.
 I kinda regretted it-when the girls returned with the treasure above.
 Chatter found the old Ax head in the creek.
 We have no clue how old it is or even whose it was.
 I’d like to think it was my Papaw’s or someone’s from his family-but have no way of knowing.